LibraRamis5/Ryalize-Job-Assignemnt-Frontend/README.md

 #Assignment Application
-This application is an example build of creating CRUD pages using VueJS and accessing data via an API.
+This application is devleoped to complete the assignemnt

+# Required things
+1- Node
+2- NPM

 # Install
     > npm install